This post may contain affiliate links. Please read our disclosure policy.

 What to serve with?

-These taste amazing on their own, just with a drizzle of lemon or lime juice.
 You can serve them with eggs, use in frittatas, add to sandwiches, wraps or salads.
-Sauteed Salicornia makes a great side dish for meat, fish and seafood.
 Serve with Baked Halibut, Grilled Filet Mignon of Air Fryer Chicken Breast.

 More recipes with sea asparagus: